webis-de/acl22-identifying-the-human-values-behind-arguments/README.md

 ### Evaluate the predictions

-To evaluate the predictions made by the models your `arguments.tsv` and your `label-levels[X].tsv` with the corresponding true labels
+To evaluate the predictions made by the models your `arguments.tsv` and your `labels-level[X].tsv` with the corresponding true labels
 [prediction step](#run-the-prediction-script-inside-the-docker-container)
 as well as the resulting `predictions.tsv` need to be in your